-The CHAR data type is a fixed length and can contain any character entered from the keyboard.
-The minimum length of CHAR columns is 1 character, and the maximum length 3992 characters.
-When creating a CHAR column enter a value for the size parameter.
+The CHAR data type is a fixed-length data type that can contain any character from the keyboard.
+CHAR columns can have a minimum length of 1 byte, and a maximum length of 3992 bytes.
+Enter a value for the size parameter when creating a CHAR column.

-Any data entered in a CHAR column that is shorter than the column length is padded with spaces.
-When entering CHAR data enclose it in single quotes (' ').
-Note that double-byte characters occupy two bytes.
-When using double-byte characters, account for size when specifying the length of a column.
+Any CHAR data in a column that is shorter than the column length is padded with spaces.
+When entering CHAR data, enclose it in single quotes (' ').
+Double-byte characters occupy two bytes.
+If using double-byte characters, account for this when specifying the length of the column.

-e.g. 'This is a CHAR string.'
+e.g., 'This is a CHAR string.'